Losant/losant-docs/docs/workflows/logic/time-range.md

 ![Time Range Output](/images/workflows/logic/time-range-node-output.png "Time Range Output")

 The time range node has one optional output field.
-The `Path for Branch` field takes a JSON path, and if it is defined the value `true` or `false` will be placed at the given path, depending on which branch out of the node is taken.
+The `Path for Branch` field takes a [payload path](/workflows/accessing-payload-data/#payload-paths), and if it is defined the value `true` or `false` will be placed at the given path, depending on which branch out of the node is taken.